 The first lionfish was reported and confirmed by the Bonaire National BNMP (BNMP) on October 26, 2009.
 The park rangers immediately implemented a plan to remove as many lionfish as possible to and educate the public about how they can help.
 The most important aspect of this program is the accurate marking and reporting of fish to the BNMP, so the removal team can locate, catch, and remove the lionfish for further research and DNA testing.

 Many visiting divers wish to help with the fight against this invasive fish.
 Since removing these fish can cause serious stings, it’s best to leave removal to those who have been trained.
-Instead, all visiting divers should note the dive site, depth, distance and direction from the entry or the buoy and report it to the BNMP or your dive operator as soon as possible.

 Be extremely careful.
 The spines of the lionfish are highly venomous and will cause excruciating pain when stung.
 If stung, abort the dive immediately, put the wound in hot water, as hot as can be tolerated, and seek medical attention.